RobTillaart/MS4525DO_RT/README.md

 ## Description

+**Experimental**

-The MS4525DO library can read the sensor and give the pressure in millibar, bar or PSI or many other units.
-See below.
+The MS4525DO library can read the sensor and give the pressure in millibar, bar or PSI.
+Furthermore the library provides temperature in Celsius or Fahrenheit..

-library is spin off of I2C_ASDX so there might be some leftovers...
+NOTE: library is based upon I2C_ASDX lib so there might be some leftovers...

 ### Related